rhaker/cordova-sms-plugin-1/README.md

+PLUGIN: CORDOVA SMS WITH ATTACHMENTS (ios only)

+This plugin was forked from https://github.com/hazems/cordova-sms-plugin.
+For basic usage without attachments, see that repo.

+This plugin is for ios only.
+For android sms with attachments, see my other github repo.

+The javascript uses the cordova file plugin (https://github.com/apache/cordova-plugin-file) to set the attachment path.

 Notice
 ====================
 This plugin is one of the examples of the ["JavaScript Mobile Application Development"](https://www.packtpub.com/web-development/javascript-native-mobile-apps-development) book which can be reached at: <br>